-Last Updated on 19/05/2023 by DEUS Harvest
+Last Updated on 03/09/2024 by Ndanileka

 The Average True Range is an indicator used to determine market volatility; it measures how much price moves on average over a given period.
 Welles Wilder introduced it in his book “New Concepts in Technical Trading Systems.”